Frequently Asked Questions

 A vanpool is typically a group of 7 to 15 people who share their commute.
 The vanpool travels from home (or a prearranged meeting place) to work, school, or other destinations.
-Valley Vanpool vans are leased through a third party (vRide or Enterprise Rideshare).
+Valley Vanpool vans are leased through a third party (Enterprise Rideshare).
 To be cost-effective, a vanpool generally should travel at least 40 miles round trip each day.

 How much does it cost?

 A lot less than what you would pay to drive alone!
 Each passenger pays a monthly fare to ride in the van.
 Fares are based on the number of average monthly miles and the costs of operation, maintenance, insurance and depreciation.
 Montly costs per rider, based on 14 passengers, are generally between $90 and $170 per month.
 Interested in a specific route?
 Find out the costs by clicking on the route HERE.

 Some employers offer subsidies to employees who rideshare!
 Employers can receive a tax deduction for the first $245 they contribute each month to your vanpool fare.
 Check with your employer to see if they will help pay your vanpool costs.
 Further, employee can withhold up to $245 of pre-tax benefits from monthly pay toward the cost of vanpooling.